When stress begins to have an impact, medical clarity is needed.

 New scope for action through clear classification

 As soon as it becomes clear where and how the body is overloaded, the options change.
-Decisions become more targeted, more realistic - and technically sensible.
+Decisions become more targeted, more realistic - and clinically appropriate.

 Balance provides orientation,